leta199/Simulation-Conditional-Probability/README.md

 # Simulation-Conditional-Probability

-Programming conditional probaility in R.
+Programming conditional probaility in R of two dice rolls.

 ## HOW IT'S MADE
 Languages used: R verion (4.5.1)
 Environement: RStudio